ilabsbrainteam/2022-Best-Practices-Infant-MEG/README.rst

 2022-Best-Practices-Infant-MEG
 ==============================

 This repository contains a sample infant dataset analysis script.
+The corresponding data files (to be downloaded to the same folder as ``pipeline.py``) can be obtained from `OSF.io <https://osf.io/2xf4y/files>`__.

 This script requrires: